datreeio/datree/README.md

 # Datree

-[Datree](https://www.datree.io/) (pronounced `/da-tree/`) is a cloud native solution to prevent Kuberentes misconfigurations by blocking resources that do not meet your policy.
+[Datree](https://www.datree.io/) (pronounced `/da-tree/`) secures your Kubernetes by blocking the deployment of misconfigured resources.

 ## ✌️ Quick-start in two steps